No Dignity in Death – People of Pembrooktonshire (2009)

 What the fuck happened?
 As an expansion for further adventures in Pembrooktonshire I guess it has sufficient information (if terribly laid out) but fucking hell, 137 Npcs for a little village with some hooks that has a single adventure worth of source material in it.
 Whoopa-dee-fuckin’-doooo.
 Pembrooktonshire had potential as a sort of strange, insular uncanny valley type of adventuring location.
 Now it just buries itself.
 A giant fucking hammer where a scalpel should have been used.
 As a compendium of neat NPCs?
 As long as they all fit in tiny medieval towns with bizarre social customs.
 Avoid.

 Pros: Is bound to have at least one or two good ideas for an NPC that you can use in your game.

 Cons: Very specific thematic flavour to each NPC.
 Many of the NPCs fail to inspire.
 Mundane hooks.

-People of Pembrooktonshire has very little to recommend it.
-I guess you could cannibalize some of the quirky npcs for your own stupid fucking villages in need of shenanigans.
+Final Verdict: People of Pembrooktonshire has very little to recommend it.
+I guess you could cannibalize some of the quirky Npcs for your own stupid fucking villages in need of shenanigans.
 I can’t see you getting much use out of these NPCs because I can’t see you run much of Pembrooktonshire.
-You could theoretically canibalize the villagers but many of the NPCs work by interacting with the rest of pembrooktonshire, making the act of using them elsewhere somewhat inefficient.
-I will give a tentative recommendation for those unusally fond of small time psychopathic english villages with a dash of traditional DnD or simply mediocre writing, Loftp completionists and the mentally ill.
+You could theoretically cannibalize the villagers but many of the NPCs work by interacting with the rest of Pembrooktonshire, making the act of using them elsewhere somewhat inefficient.
+I will give a tentative recommendation for those unusually fond of small time psychopathic english villages with a dash of traditional DnD or simply mediocre writing, Loftp completionists and the mentally ill.
 3 out of 10 beekeeper super villains.